This article was updated on November 26th, 2025.

 Why did my organic traffic drop?

-- That means traffic earned from search engines through regular SEO and content marketing (not through ads, backlinks, email campaigns, or social media)
+• That means traffic earned from search engines – not through ads, backlinks, email campaigns, or social media

-- A drop is different from a steady decline over several months – although many of the same SEO tactics will help you fix that!
+• drop is different from a steady decrease over several months

 Organic traffic is usually pretty steady for most small businesses.
-You have a business blog, you’re publishing at least one new article each month, and keeping the rest of your site well-optimized.
-In this scenario, you’ll only see minor monthly fluctuations or a steady increase.
+You have a business blog, you’re publishing fresh content each month, and keeping the rest of your site well-optimized.
+In this scenario, normally you’d only see minor monthly fluctuations and historically it was even possible to expect to see steady gains, before we all started bleeding traffic to AI search tools.

-Here are ten common reasons your organic search traffic dropped:
+Here are twelve common reasons your organic search traffic dropped:

-- You significantly changed your site structure or a large volume of content (ie. redesigned your site, rewrote key pages, or deleted a bunch of old blog posts)
+3. You significantly changed your site structure or a large volume of content (ie. redesigned your site, rewrote key pages, or deleted a bunch of old blog posts or resources)

-- Your site has seasonal or timely content and the trend has changed
+7. Your site has popular seasonal or timely content and the trend has changed

-12 Ways to Find and Fix a Traffic Drop
+14 Ways to Find and Fix a Search Traffic Drop

 We’ve listed the most likely reasons for organic traffic to tank.
 Now let’s dig deeper into where to look for problems, what they mean, and what to do about it.